 Every time you want to make a payment, use your smartwatch’s activation command:

 - For Android smartwatches there are different ways in activating the payment.
-The most common is to open the Google Pay application and place the watch above the contactless payment reader.
+The most common is to open your app for payments and place the watch above the contactless payment reader.

 - For Apple iWatch all you have to do is double click the side button, also holding the iWatch against the contactless payment reader.